teqherself/Lofi-Streamer-Pi4-Branch-Official/README.md

-# 📹 Commercial Grade RTMP Camera Streamer for Raspberry Pi 4
+# 📹 RTMP Camera Streamer for Raspberry Pi 4

 A professional-grade camera streaming solution for Raspberry Pi 4/5 with a beautiful web dashboard.
 Stream to YouTube, Twitch, or any RTMP service using your Raspberry Pi camera.